HEADINGLEY CARNEGIE INSIGHT

-In this week’s edition of Headingley Carnegie Insight, Head Coach Brian McDermott looks ahead to Friday’s clash with Catalan Dragons at Headingley Carnegie.
+In this week’s edition of Headingley Carnegie Insight, Head Coach Brian McClennan looks ahead to this Friday’s trip to the JJB Stadium to take on Wigan.